Anni Yang, PhD.

 Research Interest: Space-Time Model, Geostatistics

 He holds an MA in Geography at University of South Florida.
-His current research focuses on developing space-time model to capture infectious disease hotspot dynamics.
+His current research focuses on developing space-time model to capture hotspot dynamics of health outcomes.